 In a statement sent Wednesday, we were told, "The family consented to the plea agreement based on the representation by Mr. Pyle that Petty would not serve meaningful time in prison due to his medical conditions.
 The family was not provided any other alternative.”

 News 4 confronted Pyle with claims from the victim's attorney that they did not receive an alternative option aside from the first plea deal.

 Pyle said they never asked for a second option.

 "In plea negotiations, there is always give and take on both sides," he said.
 "Many times, plea offers are changed.
 That’s the negotiation part of it.
 They had the right to ask and say, 'No, we don’t like this deal.
 We want him to go to prison.'
 They didn’t do that."

-District Attorney Ladd declined to speak on camera, but told News 4 he was "upset and shocked" to hear of the plea deal.
-The first time he heard of the bargain was on Monday, he said.
+District Attorney Ladd told News 4 he was "upset and shocked" to hear of the plea deal.
+The first time he heard of the bargain was last Monday, he said.
 Ladd added that Pyle should have consulted with him before the bargain was made official in court.

 "Typically that expectation is honored.
 In this case, however, the Assistant District Attorney did not consult me about what plea offer he intended to make," Ladd said in an email.
 "Had I been kept apprised, I certainly would have had authority to stop the offer from being extended and would have done so."

 Pyle said he's "disappointed" in how everything has turned out.

 "I hate that this has happened.
 I hate that all of this publicity has gotten out in all of this, because I don’t like it.
 But at the same time, the negotiations in this case were carried out like any other case," said Pyle.

 Now, more than 46,000 people have signed a petition, calling for the judge in the case, District Judge Wallace Coppedge, to be removed.